defc0n1/awesome-react-native-meteor/README.md

 This is used to `call` methods on the server and `subscribe` to data.

 ## Tutorials / Writeups
 * [Meteor + React Native.
-Learning from Experience.](http://blog.differential.com/meteor-react-native-learning-from-experience/) - Writeup overcoming various challenges of porting
+Learning from Experience.](http://blog.differential.com/meteor-react-native-learning-from-experience/) - Writeup overcoming various challenges of porting todos example to React Native.

 ## Example apps
 * [Todos](https://github.com/spencercarli/meteor-todos-react-native) - Meteor todos wired up to React Native app